 - 2 tomatoes, sliced thinly

-- 4-5 green onions, white and green parts, finely chopped
+- 4 to 5 green onions, white and green parts, finely chopped

 - 1 bunch of cilantro, washed and roughly chopped